The Story Behind 100 Who Care

 Karen recognized that she was on to something special and that it too was in its own infancy and needed to be nurtured to grow.
 She founded the first 100+ Women Who Care and scheduled quarterly meetings.
 The rules were simple, any member could present a need in the community, the need had to be immediate and the money had to remain local.
 The idea was that a worthy cause benefits many in the community.

 Karen’s legacy lives on through the expansion of 100+ Chapters throughout the world.
-There are now more than 350 chapters either fully operational or under development and they include women, men, people and kids chapters.
+There are now more than 900 chapters either fully operational (650) or under development (more than 250) and they include women, men, people, kids, and teens chapters.
 Karen saw people for their strengths and realized that when 100 or more people come together in a room, each person becomes a powerful force for doing good work while lifting up your community.
 We are each strong in our own right, but together we are stronger.
 Karen knew this, applauded it and was so very proud of 100+ Women Who Care.